 - Use tools, like the Data Cube from BrightEdge, to research keywords and topics that people are regularly looking for online.

 - Create content that uses the keyword naturally throughout the piece, including in the H1 and H2 tags as well as the body.
 The keyword should also ideally be used in the alt tags for images and in the meta description to make it very obvious to both prospective visitors and to Google that your site is relevant for this particular topic.

 - Use semantically related keywords occasionally in your content as well to further demonstrate your relevance.

 - Track metrics for your piece, including traffic, engagement, and impact on conversions so you gain a more accurate look at how well your piece is reaching your targeted audience and accomplishing your goals.
 This will help you modify and adjust your strategies moving forward.

-The Google Hummingbird update was an important adjustment in the world of SEO because it greatly impacted how the search engine interpreted websites and found the optimal results for users.
+The Google Hummingbird algorithm was an important adjustment in the world of SEO because it greatly impacted how the search engine interpreted websites and found the optimal results for users.
 Brands that want to remain relevant should make sure that they understand how to optimize for semantic search while creating content that adds value for the user.